 We are currently considered an "emerging growth company" within the meaning of the Securities Act of 1933, as amended (the "Securities Act"), for purposes of the SEC's executive compensation disclosure rules.
 In accordance with such rules, we have opted to comply with the compensation disclosure rules applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act.
 As a result, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year-End Table, as well as limited narrative disclosures.
-Further, our reporting obligations generally extend only to the individuals who served as our Chief Executive Officer, our next two most highly compensated executive officers who were serving at the end of Fiscal 2020, and up to two additional individuals who would have been one of our two most highly compensated executive officers but for the fact that the individual was not serving as an executive officer at the end of Fiscal 2020.
-In accordance with the foregoing, the individuals listed below are our NEOs for Fiscal 2020:
+Further, our reporting obligations generally extend only to our NEOs who are (i) the individual who served as our Chief Executive Officer and (ii) our next two most highly compensated executive officers who were serving as of December 31, 2021.
+In accordance with the foregoing, the individuals listed below are our NEOs: